Category Archives: History of Medicine

 The tyranny of health then and now

-No socialism freedom vs tyrannyWhen we hear the words “tyranny of health” these days, it’s usually a reference to the tyranny of health care.
+No socialism freedom vs tyrannyWhen we hear the words “tyranny of health” these days, it’s usually a reference to the tyranny of a government imposing unwanted health care on its citizens.
 It brings to mind images of protesters carrying signs that denounce the “socialism” of Obamacare.
-As recently as 1994, however, the tyranny of health had a different meaning … the idea that patients should be coerced into being healthy.

 Share